Fitness Model Michie Peachie Rocks A Striped Bikini For Resistance Band Workout On The Beach

-The brunette beauty targetted her legs during the routine.
+The brunette beauty targeted her legs during the routine.
 With the extra-long resistance band tied around a coconut tree, she kicked things off with side lunges into diagonal kneed raises.
-In the caption, she recommended doing each rep of this exercise with “power” and pushing off of the feet.
+In the caption, she recommended doing each rep of this exercise with “power” and pushing off the feet.

 She followed that exercise with single-leg kneeling thrusts.
 Michie extended one leg in front of her for this move and placed her weight on the kneeling leg before thrusting her hips and torso forward.